ShivamIITK21/vscode-extension-IITK-Traveller/README.md

 This extension features syntax highlighting, autocompletion and hover hints for IITK Traveller.

+# How to Run?
+To run the source code, open the directory in VSCode and press F5, this will open a new vscode window with the extension installed on it.

-# How to install ?
+# How to install?

 Install vsrc using npm